emeka/emeka.github.com/_posts/2013-04-05-soop-service-oriented-operation-and-provisioning-part1.md

 monitoring, disaster recovery or simply operational documentation.
 This in turn was feeding mistrust in operation teams.

 It must be emphasised that the inefficiencies are not due to teams or individual competencies.
 Individuals in each team were all highly qualified professionals with an excellent knowledge of their core specialities.
-The problems described here are the result of a certain organizational structure, i.e. ownership, responsibility and control.
+The inefficiencies described here are the result of a certain organizational structure with its ownership, responsibility and control characteristics.

 Long Feedback Loop
 ------------------

-The second problem was the long feedback loop where defects were detected too late.
+The second inefficiency was the long feedback loop where defects were detected too late.
 Finding a defect at a developer's workstation is always less expensive than discovering that same defect further down the delivery pipeline.
 A defect in production can have far reaching consequences and defects were unfortunately often found at this ultimate stage.